santigarcor/laratrust/docs/docs/8.x/usage/roles-and-permissions.md

 ## Setting things up

-Let's start by creating the following `Roles`:
+Let's start by creating the following `Role`s:

 By default, the paths for the Role and Permission models will be `App\Models\Role` and `App\Models\Permission`.
 If you want to modify them, you can go to `config/laratrust.php`.